top of page

 Somatic Experiencing Therapy

-The Guardians of The Arena knows this:
+The Guardians of The Arena know this:

 the shadow, when called out, can overwhelm.